Are you keen to get started with Yoga but don’t quite know where to begin?

 Over the last 50 years or so, much thinking and creativity have led to innovation and new Yoga schools throughout the eastern and western world.

 Choosing the right Yoga style for you is one of the key beginning tips for Yoga.

 New Yoga students definitely need to do a little research to make sure they don’t end up in a Yoga practice that will be too overwhelming.
 Check out our article that explains the different Yoga styles to get a bit more depth in this area.

-Our article “finding the right type of Yoga” gives you plenty of information and guidance to help you make the right decision.
+In addition, our article “finding the right type of Yoga” gives you a fun option to arrive at a good decision.

 This Yoga tip is a bit more elaborate.

 Your location will be the first factor to consider – there may be no available Yoga classes in the vicinity.
 Timing will be the next factor – a live Yoga class has to fit in with your schedule of work and other home commitments, whatever they may be.

 Your personality type will be another: are you the social extrovert who is happy to spontaneously join a class of strangers and feel OK?
 Or are you a private, more introvert person who finds the same scenario an ordeal?